JamesMasih2211/Assignmnet-5/README.md

 ## Breakdown of Tests
 - **Replacing Values**: Demonstrates how to replace categorical values with numeric quantities using Pandas.
-- **One-Hot Encoding**: Shows how to perform one-hot encoding on categorical variables.
+- **Label Encoding**: Shows how to perform label encoding on categorical variables.
+- **One-Hot Encoding**: Demonstrates one-hot encoding technique on categorical variables.

 ## Deployment
 The code provided can be integrated into larger data analytics projects or used for educational purposes.

 ## Author
-[James Masih]
+James Masih

 ## License
-This project is only for educational purpose.
+This project is only for educational purposes.

 ## Acknowledgement
-[Omar Al-trad]
+professor Omar Al-Trad